vmelamed/vm/Aspects/Security/Cryptography/Ciphers/docs/Ciphers.md

 ### `EncryptedKeyCipher`

-This class, and the classes derived from it, use some implementation of a symmetric encryption algorithm (by default AES) to protect the confidentiality of the data.
-The symmetric key is encrypted and stored to a named storage location (e.g. a key file).
+This class and the classes derived from it use some implementation of a symmetric encryption algorithm (by default AES) to protect the confidentiality of the data.
+The symmetric key is encrypted and stored in a named storage location (e.g. a key file).
 The symmetric encryption key is protected by encrypting and decrypting it with asymmetric keys stored in a certificate specified in the constructor of the cipher.
 This significantly simplifies the secure management of the key.
 In order to obtain the symmetric key from the key file, an attacker has to have access to the certificate containing the private key.
 Therefore, provided proper certificate management, the key file is well protected and can be freely distributed: copied, e-mailed, etc. However,  the initialization of `EncryptedKeyCipher` is a bit slower than the following `ProtectedKeyCipher` (see below) because of the overhead for asymmetric encryption and certificate retrieval.

 `EncryptedKeyCipher` is the base class of all remaining non-XML ciphers.
 It defines the overall process of encryption, decryption and building the crypto-package in several virtual methods.
 You might recognize the GoF design pattern of "method template" which invokes a set of virtual methods whose implementation depends on the concrete class.